aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

         I make an effort below to guess what caused the problem but I might guess incorrectly.

-        You likely meant to use Python's 'elif' keyword but wrote 'else if' instead
+        You likely meant to use Python's `elif` keyword but wrote `else if` instead